AnthonyByansi/SpeakUp-BCI/SpeakUp-BCI/docs/architecture.md

 ## Speech Synthesis

 The Speech Synthesis component is responsible for generating speech output from text input.
 The component includes a text-to-speech engine that converts text into speech using pre-recorded or synthesized speech.

+## Configuration and Settings

+The Configuration and Settings component is responsible for managing user preferences and settings.
+The component includes a settings file that stores user preferences for things like electrode placement, speech settings, and user interface themes.